Advertising verification | Guernsey Electricity

 • Power station peak times

 The best time to use electricity in Guernsey is between 11pm and 5am.
-During this period, demand is low and the power station is not required to top up our electricity demand.
-When demand exceeds the 60MW renewable importation capacity, Guernsey Electricity will start a diesel generator at the power station.
-When demand exceeds around 70MW, a second diesel generator is required to meet demand.
+During this period, demand is low and heavy fuel oil at the power station is not needed to top up your electricity demand.
+When islander's demand exceeds the 60MW renewable importation capacity, Guernsey Electricity will need to use fossil-fuel generators at the power station.
+Then when demand exceeds around 70MW, further fossil-fuel generation is needed to meet demand, which means more heavy fuel oil and more localised carbon emissions.

 Read More